belle842/PAMT/README.md

 scipy==1.9.3
 ```
 On a common linux distribution, we can create a working environment for this project following this procedure:
-1. Create the conda environment with the provided ```environment.yml``` file:
-    ```
-    conda env create -f environment.yml
-    ```
-2. Activate the created environment and install the necessary packages.
+1. Activate the created environment and install the necessary packages.
-3. Install nlg-eval following the instructions described
+2. Install nlg-eval following the instructions described
 [here](https://github.com/Maluuba/nlg-eval), i.e.:
     ```
     pip install git+https://github.com/Maluuba/nlg-eval.git@master